-Three years ago, I wrote a post inspired by a popular television series at the time – Lie to Me.
+Some years ago, I wrote a post inspired by– Lie to Me, a popular 2009 TV series.
 The premise was based on the expertise of a scientist, whose exceptional talent to solve crimes through facial deception detection, caught the “liar” every week.
 Easy Hollywood math – clever, gifted sleuth outwits crafty criminals and justice is served – in less than sixty minutes.

 In the three years that have passed, trust levels in all institutions continue their steady decline, massive government secrecy is in the headlines and privacy is rapidly disappearing.
 Deciphering lies is clearly getting more complex.

 Although we like to think of ourselves as rational beings, living and working in reputable societies, today’s news and polling data reflect deeply divided and disaffected cultures where honesty’s definition is increasingly ambiguous.

 Seems like – lots of people and most institutions we hold dear are lying.
 We care about lying, except when we don’t.
 Take for example, the government.
 For the past seven years, trust in government has been in steady decline.
 A January 2013 Pew Research survey found that only about a quarter (26%) of Americans said they can trust the government always or most of the time, while nearly three-quarters (73%) say they can trust government only some of the time, or as some respondents volunteered – never.